-A9.
+- A9.
 The auditor's responsibilities in relation to the financial statement audit are often included in the engagement letter or other suitable form of written agreement that records the agreed terms of the engagement.
-Providing those charged with governance with a copy of that engagement letter or other suitable form of written agreement may be an appropriate way to communicate with them regarding such matters as:

-- The auditor's responsibility for performing the audit in accordance with ISAs (UK and Ireland), which is directed towards the expression of an opinion on the financial statements.
-The matters that ISAs (UK and Ireland) require to be communicated, therefore, include significant matters arising from the audit of the financial statements that are relevant to those charged with governance in overseeing the financial reporting process. - The fact that ISAs (UK and Ireland) do not require the auditor to design procedures for the purpose of identifying supplementary matters to communicate with those charged with governance. - When applicable, the auditor's responsibility for communicating particular matters required by law or regulation, by agreement with the entity or by additional requirements applicable to the engagement, for example, the standards of a national professional accountancy body. - A9-1.
+Law, regulation or the governance structure of the entity may require those charged with governance to agree the terms of the engagement with the auditor.
+When this is not the case, providing those charged with governance with a copy of that engagement letter or other suitable form of written agreement may be an appropriate way to communicate with them regarding such matters as: - The auditor's responsibility for performing the audit in accordance with ISAs (UK), which is directed towards the expression of an opinion on the financial statements.
+The matters that ISAs (UK) require to be communicated, therefore, include significant matters arising during the audit of the financial statements that are relevant to those charged with governance in overseeing the financial reporting process. - The fact that ISAs (UK) do not require the auditor to design procedures for the purpose of identifying supplementary matters to communicate with those charged with governance. - When ISA (UK) 701 applies, the auditor's responsibilities to determine and communicate key audit matters in the auditor's report. - When applicable, the auditor's responsibility for communicating particular matters required by law or regulation, by agreement with the entity or by additional requirements applicable to the engagement, for example, the standards of a national professional accountancy body. - A9-1.
 The provision of copies of the audit engagement letter to the audit committees of listed companies facilitates their review and agreement of the audit engagement letter as recommended by the FRC Guidance on Audit Committees.
 As part of their review, the guidance further recommends the audit committee to consider whether the audit engagement letter has been updated to reflect changes in circumstances since the previous year. - A10.
 Law or regulation, an agreement with the entity or additional requirements applicable to the engagement may provide for broader communication with those charged with governance.
 For example, (a) an agreement with the entity may provide for particular matters to be communicated when they arise from services provided by a firm or network firm other than the financial statement audit; or (b) the mandate of a public sector auditor may provide for matters to be communicated that come to the auditor's attention as a result of other work, such as performance audits.